jbretsch/openapi-route-definition-locator/README.md

 #### URI to OpenAPI definition

-Per default the OpenAPI definition of a service is retrieved via the URL path `/internal/openapi-definition` relative to the base URL of the respective service.
+By default, the OpenAPI definition of a service is retrieved via the URL path `/internal/openapi-definition` relative to the base URL of the respective service.
 If your service serves its OpenAPI definition from a different path, you can configure the OpenAPI Route Definition Locator accordingly.
-In fact, the OpenAPI definition can be retrieved from any HTTP(S) URL or from local locations referenced via the URL schemas `file:` or `classpath:` that are supported by Spring's [ResourceLoader](https://docs.spring.io/spring-framework/docs/5.3.31/reference/html/core.html#resources-resourceloader).
+In fact, the OpenAPI definition can be retrieved from any HTTP(S) URL or from local locations referenced via the URL schemes `file:` or `classpath:` that are supported by Spring's [ResourceLoader](https://docs.spring.io/spring-framework/docs/5.3.31/reference/html/core.html#resources-resourceloader).
 The OpenAPI definition URI can be set globally or per service.
-Of course, you can set it also globally _and_ per service.
+You can also set it both globally _and_ per service.
 The latter overrides the former.

 Setting the OpenAPI definition URL globally: